How to Say "The prince must bring the door" in Korean | Korean Expression

 Quick Answer: "The prince must bring the door" in Korean is "왕자는 문을 꼭 챙겨야 해요." (wangjaneun muneul kkok chaenggyeoya haeyo.).
 Level: A1.

-Want to express "The prince must bring the door" in Korean?
-Say "왕자는 문을 꼭 챙겨야 해요.".
-This beginner-friendly sentence uses polite Korean speech.
-Read on for a full breakdown.
+"The prince must bring the door" — in Korean, this becomes "왕자는 문을 꼭 챙겨야 해요.".
+A wonderful beginner sentence with polite and warm tone.

 What does "The prince must bring the door" mean in Korean?